This post may contain affiliate links. Please read our disclosure policy.

 How To Bake Salmon In Foil

-1. Prepare the Foil: Preheat the oven to 375°F. Lightly coat the center of a sheet of foil or parchment with cooking spray or olive oil.
-Place the salmon fillet in the center.
+1. Prepare the wrap.
+Preheat the oven to 375°F. Tear off a sheet of aluminum foil or parchment paper large enough to fully wrap the salmon fillet.
+Lightly coat the center with cooking spray or olive oil and place the salmon fillet in the middle.

-2. Season the Salmon: Mix the softened butter with garlic powder, tarragon, and salt.
-Spread evenly over the top of the salmon.
+1. Season the salmon.
+In a small bowl, mix the softened butter with garlic powder, dried tarragon, and kosher salt until evenly combined.
+Spread the butter mixture evenly over the top of the fillet, then place 1 to 2 fresh lemon slices on top.

-4. Seal and Bake: Fold the foil over the salmon and crimp the edges to seal tightly.
-Place on a baking sheet and bake for 15 to 20 minutes, until the salmon is opaque and flakes easily with a fork.
+1. Seal and bake.
+Fold the foil over the salmon and crimp the edges to seal tightly, leaving a small pocket of air around the fillet so steam can circulate.
+Place the packet on a rimmed baking sheet and bake at 375°F for 15 to 20 minutes, until the salmon turns opaque and flakes easily with a fork.
+For tender, moist salmon, pull it from the oven when an instant-read thermometer reads 135°F at the thickest part.

 Expert Tips